pablodecm/phd_thesis/src/102_chapter_2.md

 design characteristics of a general purpose high-energy physics experiment, namely the Compact Muon Solenoid (CMS) detector at the LHC, will be explored.
-Given the data-centric nature of the next chapters, particular significance will be given to the acquisition, processing and modelling of individual experimental observations, commonly referred to as events.
+Given the data-centric nature of the next chapters, particular significance will be given to the acquisition, processing and simulation of individual experimental observations, commonly referred to as events.

-## The LHC accelerator
+## The LHC accelerator complex

+The Large Hadron Collider (LHC) is the largest and most poweful particle accelerator on operation at the time of writing.
+Its main purpose is to accelerate bunches of protons and other heavier nuclei in opposite directions to ultra-relativistic velocities, so then can be collimated and made interact at high-energies around several specified collision points inside specially design detector.
+The LHC machine complex is located at the European Organisation for Nuclear Research (CERN) laboratories around the Switzerland-France border near Geneva, its most distinctive element being a ring of superconductive magnets and accelerating structures installed along 26.7 km circular underground tunnel.
+The setup was designed to achieve center-of-mass energies up to 14 TeV for nominal instantaneous luminosities reaching $10 \times 10^{34} \textrm{cm}^{-1} \textrm{s}^{-1}$ for proton-proton collisions.

 ## The Compact Muon Solenoid Detector

-## Event Modelling and Simulation
+## CMS Data Pipelines